sebw/blog.wains.be/content/about.md

 - [2017 (Mkdocs)](https://blog.wains.be/images/nostalgy/2017.png)
 - [2020 (Hugo)](https://blog.wains.be/images/nostalgy/2020.png)

+### Technically

 It currently runs on top of Kubernetes.

+### Top post

 The blog post that has and keeps dragging the most visitors is my article about Tcpdump advanced filters:

 https://blog.wains.be/2007/2007-10-01-tcpdump-advanced-filters/

+### This blog doesn't track you!

+- No third party cookies
+- Javascript is needed for search and comments
+- A cookie is needed for comments
+- No tracking whatsoever (I have no idea how many visitors I get actually)
+- The site can work with Javascript and cookies disabled.
+Search and comments will just not work.

 ## You found a mistake on this site?